MGeurts/genealogy/resources/markdown/policy.md

 ### Contact

-Questions, comments and requests regarding this privacy policy are welcomed and should be addressed to [name and address or e-mail address].
+Questions, comments and requests regarding this privacy policy are welcomed and should be addressed to <b>[name and address or e-mail address]</b>.